 With this approach, the client has very little risk, the commitment is low, and they don’t have to spend a lot of money, and they get to sample the partnership and see what it’s like working with you or your team.

 2. A Month to Month Retainer

 If a client is coming to you after investing tens of thousands of dollars on a website that’s basically a mess, they may not be ready to jump into a long-term contract.
 Instead, consider pitching a month-to-month retainer package.
 With this approach, you’re not asking the client for a huge commitment at a high price point and you’re not locking them into a relationship with someone they don’t know very well yet.

 By inviting nervous prospective clients to get started with a month-to-month retainer that can be canceled at any time with 30 days' notice, you’re putting the client in control and you’re giving them an easy out if they need it.
 This greatly reduces objections and risk and sets the client's mind at ease.

 If you can tell that a prospective client wants to say yes and work with you, but they’re holding back out of fear or uncertainty, consider offering them a trial period.
 While a trial period is similar to an introductory block of hours, it typically lasts longer and is used to mitigate a different type of risk.

 When a client isn’t sure about the number of hours they need and they’re worried about overspending, a trial period is the perfect answer.

-- During a 90 day trial period, each project or task the client needs to be completed is estimated upfront and approved before the work is done and all work, communication, and project management are meticulously tracked.
+- During a 90-day trial period, each project or task the client needs to complete is estimated upfront and approved before the work is done and all work, communication, and project management are meticulously tracked.

 - Then a report is provided to the client of how many hours they used each month, how much they spent, and what got done.
 This report can then be used as a guide to creating a longer-term retainer agreement.